 As the name indicates, the origin of the Tibetan Mastiff is traceable to Tibet; however, very little information exists about the breed but he is believed to have been in existence for centuries.

-The breed comes in two different types, we have the Do-Khyi that followed nomadic shepherds on their extensive travels, lived in the villages, and were used as flock guardians.
-There is the Tsang-Khyi, which is larger in size and often works with lamaseries serving as guard dogs for the Buddhist monks in Tibet as well as the lamas there.
+The breed comes in two different types, we have the Do-Khyi, which followed nomadic shepherds on their extensive travels, lived in the villages, and were used as flock guardians.
+There is the Tsang-Khyi, which are larger in size, often working with lamaseries serving as guard dogs for the Buddhist monks in Tibet as well as the lamas there.

 1847 saw the importation of the first Tibet dog into England; it was a gift from the Viceroy of India Lord Hardinge to Queen Victoria.
 Following the formation of England’s Kennel Club in 1873, the breed was officially recognized as Tibetan Mastiff, which was recorded in the Stud Book as his name.
 A couple of the Tibetan mastiffs were imported into England by King Edward in 1874.
 The trend continued with more importation of the breed until 1931 when they eventually formed the foremost Tibetan Mastiff breed club.